-Visit the Therme Wien Hot Water Day Spa in Vienna
+Visit the Therme Wien Hot Water Day Spa and Fun Park in Vienna

-Therme Wien hot springs day spa and water fun park in the outskirts of Vienna is the largest city thermal baths resort in Europe.
-It is only 15 minutes on U-Bahn U1 train from central Vienna.
+Therme Wien hot springs day spa and warm water fun park in the outskirts of Vienna is the largest city thermal baths resort in Europe.
+The mineral-rich waters are only 15 minutes on the U-Bahn U1 train from central Vienna.

 Visit the Therme Wien Hot Water Day Spa in Vienna aerial photo